-This command sets the channel text export format for use by FileSaveAs() and EditCopy().
+This sets the channel text format used by ExportTextFormat(), FileSaveAs() and EditCopy().
 It is equivalent to the Channel type parameters section of the File Dump Configuration dialog.
 See ExportTextFormat() for the command to reset the format.

-'''

-Func ExportChanFormat(type%, synop%, data%{, as%})
+Func ExportChanFormat(type%, synop%, data%{, as%});

-'''

-The channel type to set the format for.
+type% The channel type to set the format for.
 Types 2, 3 and 4 share the same settings.
 Types 1 and 9 also share the same settings.

-'''

-1 Waveform 3 Event (Evt+) 5 Marker 7 RealMark 9 RealWave 2 Event (Evt-) 4 Level (Evt+-) 6 WaveMark 8 TextMark

-'''

-synop% Set this non-zero to enable synopsis output for this channel type.
+1 Waveform3 Event (Evt+)5 Marker7 RealMark9 RealWave2 Event (Evt-)4 Level (Evt+-)6 WaveMark8 TextMark synop% Set this non-zero to enable synopsis output for this channel type.

-data% Set this non-zero to enable data output for this channel type.

-This sets the format for markers and descendent types.
+- data% Set this non-zero to enable data output for this channel type. - This sets the format for markers and descendent types.
 It is ignored and can be omitted for waveform and event channels.
 If omitted or set to 0, the channels are treated as their own type.
 The codes are the same as for the type% field.